Pan American Airways’ Mission to China; Part 2

 Thanks to Jon Krupnick, Nancy Allison Wright, John Johnson, Library of Congress, and Pan Am Historical Foundation for photos and footage for this article.

-Thanks to Ben Barrett for publishing The Spirit Behind the Spirit of Saint Lewis Harold M. Bixby which compiles materials from his grandfather’s life, and for his assistance in answering a host of my questions.
+Thanks to Ben Barrett for publishing The Spirit Behind the Spirit of Saint Louis, Harold M. Bixby which compiles materials from his grandfather’s life, and for his assistance in answering a host of my questions.

 Read excerpts & purchase Ben Barrett's book now available at: